-Mohammad Davoodalhosseini is a Senior Analyst in the Funds Management and Banking Department (FBD).
-His main research interests are Monetary Economics and Search Theory.
+Mohammad Davoodalhosseini is a Senior Economist in the Funds Management and Banking Department.
+His main research interests are monetary economics and search theory.
 He is also interested in the role of private information in markets with search frictions, with applications to inter-bank, labor and over-the-counter (OTC) markets.
 He currently studies the effects of post-financial crisis regulations on various measures of liquidity in OTC markets.
 His research also concerns central bank digital currency (CBDC).
 He has studied welfare gains of introducing CBDC, and is interested in the channels through which introducing CBDC may affect banking system and financial stability.
-Mohammad received his PhD in Economics from the Pennsylvania State University.
+Mohammad received his PhD in Economics from the Pennsylvania State University in 2015.